Dying Light - Initial Impressions

 There is a ton of junk in this game for you to loot from all over the place.
 Loot is the big incentive in this game.
 The loot is upgradable and color-coded, much like any loot-based game like Diablo or Borderlands.
 And there is a lot of it.
 Quests, as well as just going out into harm's way will earn you tons of trash to line your pockets.
 When you're exploring, you're typically looking for garbage and objects you can use to either use as a weapon or craft into something else.
 You rarely have to look far or hard to find stuff, they even give you a little pulse button to highlight any materials in the area you could scavenge.

 What do you do with all this trash?
 Craft things.
 Crafting is what you do with most of the garbage.
 I won't say that the crafting system is very involved, or even very good, but I will say it's acceptable; it's better than Rage's, and miles ahead of Dragon's Dogma's.
 When you craft an item, it has an arbitrary loading screen to indicate that something is happening—which really should just be instantaneous in game terms—and suddenly you have an item that is of little relation to its original ingredients.
-If your argument against this criticism for the arbitrary loading screen is for the realism of crafting something, explain to me how a buzzsaw blade and a string turns into a ninja star.
+If your argument against this criticism for the arbitrary loading screen is for the realism of crafting something, explain to me how a buzzsaw blade and a string turn into a ninja star.
 It doesn't matter.
 The point is that the crafting system may not be perfect or realistic, but you are able to create a multitude of useful little items such as medkits, ninja stars, molotovs, etc. Again, this may seem like Rage's crafting system, for which I had many complaints, but it does a few things better.

 Imprisoned by my hoarding addiction

-Dying Light gets the crafting system right in a couple, simple ways.
+Dying Light gets the crafting system right in a couple of simple ways.
 For one thing, the items you craft are actually useful and necessary in order to kill the zombies or the armed living, partially due to the fact that the weapons you have are insufficient at killing them quickly.
 Rage and Dragon's Dogma both had the same problem of having a crafting system for a game that gave you plenty of powerful weapons, ammo, and health packs.
 You didn't need anything else; all the other junk you could make.
 Crafting systems for those games were useless and served only as a distraction to the main gameplay.
 What you make in Dying Light is useful and necessary to survival because your weapons break over time, you have to grab new weapons, you have to upgrade these new weapons till they break, and you need the extra variety of the ninja stars and burning cocktails to cover your ass in between.

 The other reason Dying Light's crafting works is something that Rage got right, but Dragon's Dogma did not.
 The crafting items do not take up inventory space or weight.
 You can hoard as much of the trash as you like.
 The only things you can't hoard in your backpack at a time are weapons, but there are solutions for that as well.
 By making the crafting items weightless and infinite, it takes some of the tedium and dread out of the crafting system.
-Players don't have to be concerned about backtracking to find a certain item again, or running low on supplies.
+Players don't have to be concerned about backtracking to find a certain item again or running low on supplies.
 They can do a supply run between missions and be ready for the next go.

 Mission Plan